wallythewebdev/youz-that-pokemon/README.md

 Somthing to make it more personal would be a good call -

 Also would like to look at adding in a facebook share button for exposure

+05/03/2020

+Deployed the app to Heroku and altered the package JSON / src/app.js and public/app.js so that the app with load on the port of the ENV server - this will either be Herokus git account or the trusty local host: 3000 -

+Issues have been seen from Apple users with the styling not displaying correcty and this will be addressed